Understand the Benefits and Differences of CNG and RNG

 As most shippers traditionally conduct capacity sourcing events, or RFPs, full transportation networks are sent out to bid—often leading to a regular cadence of changing carrier mixes with varying degrees of incumbents and new carrier partners.
 Once the bid cycle is complete, however, measuring the ongoing success of their last sourcing event through compliance management is a crucial step.
 Several key performance indicators that can be used to determine RFP success include spot market activity, brokerage use, and carrier consistency.

 Of these indicators, carrier consistency serves as an important measurement of compliance that clearly indicates whether carrier contracts are aligning to plan or deviating from expectations.
 When consistency is low, the next step is finding the root cause of deviation.
 Failure to maintain a contracted load could be due to external factors like extreme weather events and evolving market dynamics.
 It may be due to shippers exceeding shipment expectations or production volumes, or carriers could fail to deliver the load because of their changing network.
-When consistency is high, shippers are reassured of their network compliance, cost expectations and can shift their focus to other strategic initiatives.
+When consistency is high, shippers are reassured of their network compliance, and cost expectations and can shift their focus to other strategic initiatives.

 While on an ad-hoc basis, carrier consistency may indicate simple errors that lead to non-compliance, ongoing trends of diminished consistency may be indicative of more notable misalignment in a shipper-carrier network relationship.
 This non-compliance leads to high levels of rework on the shipper’s side and results in unexpected incremental costs.